AyanaZaire/comuse_backend/README.md

 * Application initialization: `rails s`

-To install coLab, fork and clone this repository on to your local machine.
+To install Comuse, fork and clone this repository on to your local machine.

 Run the following line to install all gems, migrate the database, and seed the databased with initial data: